How to interpret this result

 - For customers who receive Health reports, we ask questions about ancestry and ethnicity to personalize results as much as possible.
 We use your self-reported ethnicity to calculate your post-test risk in Carrier Status reports and to show a “typical” result for comparison in your Traits reports.

 Ancestry Composition is designed to distinguish between as many populations as possible, but we only include specific ancestries if we can distinguish between them with high accuracy.
 Some genetic ancestries are inherently difficult to tell apart because the people in those regions mixed throughout history or have shared history.
-As we continue to collect more reference data, we will update Ancestry Composition to include new populations.
+As we continue to collect collect more reference data and refine our algorithms, we will update Ancestry Composition vto include new populations.

 In some cases, we don’t have enough data to tell different populations apart.
 As we collect more reference data, more specific ancestries will become easier to distinguish, and we will be able to report on more Ancestry Composition populations.

-Because the majority of 23andMe customers are US residents with European ancestry, we have a lot of reference data from European populations, and we are able to distinguish more sub-populations from Europe than from any other continent.
+Because the majority of 23andMe customers are US residents with European ancestry, we have a lot of reference data from European populations, and we are able to distinguish more sub-populations from Europe as in any other continent.
 The 23andMe Research team is constantly working to get new data from diverse populations and to maximize the number of ancestries we can distinguish.

 Historically, biomedical research has disproportionately included participants of European descent.
 Our mission at 23andMe is to help people access, understand, and benefit from the human genome.
 The best way we can do that for underserved populations is to include their genetic data in our research and our features.
 As we gain more diverse 23andMe customers through initiatives like the African Genetics Project, their genetic information will help to improve features like Ancestry Composition.